Dhrubajyoticoder/Responsive-Landing-Page-For-All-Devices/README.md

 Usage
 Feel free to customize this landing page for your own projects.
 Replace the placeholder content with your own text, images, and branding.
 Modify the CSS rules in styles.css to match your desired design.

-Contributing
+Contributing!
-We welcome contributions!
+welcome contributions!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 Credits
 Designed and developed by Dhrubo